-Progress toward meeting Plan of Action objectives 1,2,3
+Progress toward meeting Plan of Action objectives^{1,2,3}

 Strategic line Objective Indicator and target Progress 1.
-Effective and sustainable integration of national blood programs and services into the national health system to achieve blood self-sufficiency, safety, efficiency, availability, and 1.1 1.1.1.
-By 2019, 36 countries will have a specific functioning entity in the ministry of health that is responsible for planning, monitoring, and evaluation of the national blood system.
+Effective and sustainable integration of national blood programs and services into the national health system to achieve blood self- 1.1 1.1.1 By 2019, 36 countries will have a specific functioning entity in the ministry of health that is responsible for planning, monitoring, and evaluation of the national blood system.
 (Baseline 27/41) 27 countries have a specific entity, 17 in Latin America and 10 in the Caribbean.
-1.1.2.
-By 2019, 21 countries will have a functioning intersectoral national blood commission or advisory mechanism.
-(Baseline 14/41) 16 countries have a national commission, 8 in Latin America and 8 in the Caribbean.